jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 :::

-Extract and install it to the correct path, change the ffmpeg path in Jellyfin dashboard to match it:
+Extract and install it to the correct path, change the FFmpeg path in the Jellyfin dashboard to match it:

 ```shell
 $ cd ~/